LiamAttClarke/stretchy-face/README.md

-# Geometry Stretcher
+# Stretchy Face
-Stretch 3D geometries as if they were rubber.
+What if my head was made of rubber?